Where to Stay in Shanghai: Best Areas + Hotels (2026)— lived here 1 year

 I know, that’s quite a statement!

-But I’ve lived here for over a year (3 years in China), visited it more than 15 times, worked at a Chinese company in Shanghai, tested hotels across the city’s districts, and helped dozens of friends and family members pick their perfect spot.
+But I’ve lived here for over a year (3 years in China), visited it more than 15 times, worked at a Chinese company in Shanghai, tested hotels across the city’s districts, and helped dozens of friends and family members figure out where to stay in Shanghai.

 So, if you want the real deal on the best areas and the best hotels in Shanghai from someone who’s actually lived here, this guide is for you.